 - A share in a community supported agriculture (CSA) program

-- Gift cards to a local grocer — find discounted gift cards at Raise.
+- Gift cards to a local grocer — maybe find some discounted gift cards at Raise

 Give the gift of saving money

 Many newlyweds are cash-strapped.
 They have just splurged on what was likely the biggest party of their lives, and now the bills are rolling in.
 Here are some gift ideas that may put a little money back in their pocket:

 - AAA membership